gruppe-i-co-design/paper/paper.md

 | Linear cell sort  | $N$                     | $N$                     |
 | Odd-even sort[^1] | $N - k$                 | $1$                     |

-: Amount of clock cycles for hardware implementations, calculated based on ASMD charts
+: Amount of clock cycles for hardware implementations, calculated based on ASMD charts \label{tbl:clock-cycles}

 [^1]: $k$ is the amount of layers in the initial sorting network, also referred